jamesmqle/TablatureConverter/README.md

 6.)
 Click on the "back" button to go back to the home page

 7.)
+Click on the "Save File" button to save converted MusicXML file

-Click on the "open MusicXML" button to show converted musicXML file
+7.)
+Click on the "open MusicXML" button to open converted musicXML file

 8.)
 View or download MusicXML file depending on users preference.